MorrellLAB/DoesNaughtCompute/FunctionalPython/README.md

 Take the following code and rewrite it to follow the functional programming paradigm

-A fully commented version is available on the [GitHub](https://github.com/MorrellLAB/DoesNaughtCompute/tree/master/FunctionalPython)
+A fully commented version is available in `Imperative_AT_Content.py`

 ```python
 #!/usr/bin/env python3